 Have you ever wondered how to start a screen printing business on the side?
 If so, you may have a lot of questions running through your mind.
 We teamed up with one of our own BELLA+CANVAS employees, Rene Perez, who just recently started his very own screen printing business on the side to create custom t-shirts and other garments.

 At BELLA+CANVAS, Rene works to advance our current manufacturing technologies by developing highly efficient processes for all key components of our operations, from cutting to sewing and fabric warehousing.
 All while he’s creating a world class facility for us, he’s also printing tees in his new shop We Print LA in Highland Park, Calif.
 We were really impressed with his story, so we sat down to chat about what it takes to actually get up and running with this side job, and frankly, how to start making some extra money!
 Read on for our Q&A with Rene.

-Q: How did you start a screen printing business on the side?
+Q: What was it like starting a screen printing business on the side?

 A: Like a lot of printers, I started early on.
 In high school, I was in bands and had gas and equipment to pay for, so I needed some extra money.
 The best way for me to generate revenue was through screen printing.
 That’s what sparked my interest in clothing.
 I first worked at American Apparel, which was a great springboard to BELLA+CANVAS.
 Especially because I was coming from a foundation in screen printing, I was really impressed with the quality of products that BELLA+CANVAS offered.
 The garments were more than just great tees, I noticed right away how awesome they are for printing on.
 After seven years at BELLA+CANVAS, I realized my access to these great T-shirts combined with my skill and passion for screen printing would make for a great gig on the side.
 So I decided to embark on the journey and see where it leads!